BleachFinny/pentago2.0/README.txt

   	one must simulate two different machines by specifying different stat.txt files upon launch.

   	As for the sockets' use in the program, updates to and from the opponent will be sent through the socket as a String of data that indicates a rotation or a marble placement.
-There is not central server here so both clients' programs update their respective boards without a master version to check.
+There is no central server here so both clients' programs update their respective boards without a master version to check.
 Socket receiving is run on a separate thread dedicated to listening for board updates from the opponent.
-This prevents the main thread from hanging as the socket waits for new updates from the opponent.
+This prevents the main thread from hanging while the socket waits for new updates from the opponent.